Gromenaware/startusingjenkins/README.md

 ## Support

-This tutorial is released into the public domain by ITNove under WTFPL.
+This tutorial is released into the public domain by Guillem Hernández Sola under WTFPL.

 [![WTFPL](http://www.wtfpl.net/wp-content/uploads/2012/12/wtfpl-badge-1.png)](http://www.wtfpl.net/)

-This README file was originally written by [Guillem Hernández Sola](https://www.linkedin.com/in/guillemhernandezsola/) and is likewise released into the public domain.
+This README file was originally written by [Guillem Hernández Sola](https://www.linkedin.com/in/guillemhs/) and is likewise released into the public domain.

-Please contact ITNove for further details.

-* ITNOVE
-* Passeig de Gràcia 110, 4rt 2a
-* 08008 Barcelona
-* T: 93 184 53 44